We’re here for you. Don’t hesitate to call us and speak with our team of skilled professionals.

 Up-Grade to Vistadome Train.

-If you choose the return train option, it includes the Expedition or Voyager service, both of which offer panoramic windows for scenic views.
+If you choose the return train option, the price includes the Expedition or Voyager service, both with panoramic windows for panoramic views.

-For a more immersive experience, you can upgrade to the Vistadome train, which features a glass ceiling and onboard entertainment including traditional dancing and live music, for an additional US$45 per person.
+For a more immersive experience, you can upgrade to the Vistadome or 360 Inca Rail train, which features a glass roof and onboard entertainment, including traditional dancing and live music.

 During the days on the trek, Remember, you will be carrying your backpack with you for the entire trek, so you should carry a light, comfortable and good quality backpack. due to regulation issued by the local government, your backpack should not exceed 25 litres in sixe and large bags are not allowed to be carried inside Machu picchu, if you have one make sure that your largae backpack looks as small as possicle to carry inside Machu picchu.